t2trg/t2trg-rest-iot/draft-irtf-t2trg-rest-iot.md

 # Acknowledgement

-The authors would like to thank Mert Ocak, Heidi-Maria Back, Tero Kauppinen, Michael Koster, Robby Simpson, Ravi Subramaniam, Dave Thaler, Erik Wilde, and Niklas Widell for the reviews and feedback.
+The authors would like to thank Mike Amundsen, Heidi-Maria Back, Carsten Bormann, Tero Kauppinen, Michael Koster, Mert Ocak, Robby Simpson, Ravi Subramaniam, Dave Thaler, Niklas Widell, and Erik Wilde for the reviews and feedback.

 --- back